oscar8a/setro-backend/README.md

 First, I will begin with the Back end setup.

 ### Setting up the Rails Back-end API:
 1. Rails should be installed on your machine.
-Run `gem install rails`, if permission is needes run with `sudo`
+Run `gem install rails`, if permission is needed run with `sudo`
 2. Make sure the database is created by running `rails db:create`
+3. Load Migrations to schema `rails db:migrate`
+4. Load seed info `rails db:setup`
-3. Start up the Rails Server `rails server`
+5. Start up the Rails Server `rails server` or test via console with `rails console`

 ### Launch [Front-end React App](https://github.com/ozkr8a/setro-frontend):
 1. `npm start` runs the app in the development mode.